RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7jnlj/

-People don't consider Stephen King books and films dilususional.
+People don't consider Stephen King books and films delusional.
 Fiction stories are more popular to people than nonfiction serious learning.
 Donald Trump and Putin provide fiction storytelling as leaders.
 Fox News HDTV also provides fiction storytelling.

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7gstu/

-Reddit comment audience flocks to fiction storytelling and enjoys describng how the acting is bad in scome scenes, and the plot isn't so good in the ending.
+Reddit comment audience flocks to fiction storytelling and enjoys describing how the acting is bad in scone scenes, and the plot isn't so good in the ending.
 Entertainment and use of Twitter meme venue matters more to people than sincere honest everyday people using real names on Reddit comments.
-Anythiung to avoid the nonfiction serious learning of how Russian Putin government operates and manipulates everyday people.. ... ... ...
+Anything to avoid the nonfiction serious learning of how Russian Putin government operates and manipulates everyday people.. ... ... ...
 “When a population becomes distracted by trivia, when cultural life is redefined as a perpetual round of entertainments, when serious public conversation becomes a form of baby-talk, when, in short, a people become an audience, and their public business a vaudeville act” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng735sh/

 People fall for the Internet Research Agency right on Reddit.
-Unwilling to staand up evenw when little girls are killed by measles!
-Or little boys abused by parents because of Russsia.
-Instead, what's important is creatin a lot of comment messages, not getting on the same NONFICTION page and having people wake up from their meme stupors and LOL amusement about golf outings and orange skin color and other unimportant entertainment commentary.
+Unwilling to stand up even when little girls are killed by measles!
+Or little boys abused by parents because of Russia.
+Instead, what's important is creating a lot of comment messages, not getting on the same NONFICTION page and having people wake up from their meme stupors and LOL amusement about golf outings and orange skin color and other unimportant entertainment commentary.
 August 24, 2018 https://www.bbc.com/news/world-us-canada-45294192

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7f016/